 1975 – The Percy & Small Shipyard was donated by Mr. and Mrs. L. M. C. Smith.
 In 1981 Mrs. Smith also donated the adjoining Donnell House, a shipyard owner’s Victorian-era residence.
 The P&S Shipyard is the only intact shipyard site in the United States that built large wooden sailing vessels.

-1985 – the museum added an additional building on the shipyard campus to house its lobstering exhibit.
-Also in 1985, a long-standing relationship with the Grand Banks Schooner Trust was launched, allowing the schooner Sherman Zwicker to be a floating waterfront exhibit at the museum during each summer season until 2014, when the Grand Banks Schooner Museum sold her to restauranteurs in New York City for service as an oyster bar.
+1985 – The museum added a building on the shipyard campus to house its lobstering exhibit.
+Also in 1985, a partnership with the Grand Banks Schooner Trust allowed the schooner Sherman Zwicker to be a floating waterfront exhibit at the museum each summer until she was sold in 2014

-1995 – the remains of the clipper ship Snow Squall arrived at the museum, housed in its own building near Deering Pier.
+1995 – The remains of the clipper ship Snow Squall arrived at the museum, housed in its own building near Deering Pier.

-2012 – the museum celebrates its 50th anniversary with a major exhibit and catalog of historical collections.
+2012 – The museum celebrates its 50th anniversary with a major exhibit and catalog of historical collections.

-2016 – thanks to a grant from the Merrymeeting Bay Trust, the museum purchased the cruise vessel Pied Piper, renaming it Merrymeeting in honor of the region’s ecological wonder, Merrymeeting Bay.
+2016 – Thanks to a grant from the Merrymeeting Bay Trust, the museum purchased the cruise vessel Pied Piper, renaming it Merrymeeting in honor of the region’s ecological wonder, Merrymeeting Bay.